Daily High to Daily Low: Is It Safe to Buy Brainstorm Cell Therapeutics Inc. (BCLI)?

-Brainstorm Cell Therapeutics Inc. (NASDAQ:BCLI) went down by -12.13% from its latest closing price compared to the recent 1-year high of $17.95.
-The company’s stock price has collected -26.37% of loss in the last five trading sessions.
-Press Release reported on 10/19/20 that BrainStorm Announces Scientific Presentation of NurOwn(R) Exosome Preclinical ARDS Outcomes at the Virtual New York Stem Cell Foundation Conference
+Brainstorm Cell Therapeutics Inc. (NASDAQ:BCLI) went down by -5.02% from its latest closing price compared to the recent 1-year high of $17.95.
+The company’s stock price has collected -17.46% of loss in the last five trading sessions.
+Press Release reported 18 hours ago that Rapid Reshore & Development and BrainStorm Cell Therapeutics Announce Agreement to Advance Construction of BrainStorm’s U.S. Manufacturing Facility

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.